Search

 The Genesis Mission is the DOE’s initiative to maintain American scientific leadership through AI.
 It aims to combine:

-• 17 National Labs — Potential impact across the entire network
+• 17 national laboratories — Potential impact across the entire network

 Three Areas of Impact